Meredith Sue Willis's

 RESPONSES TO THIS NEWSLETTER

-Please send responses and suggestions directly to Meredith Sue Willis at MeredithSueWillis@gmail.com.
-Unless you instruct otherwise, your responses may be edited for length and published in this newsletter.
+Please send responses to this newsletter directly to Meredith Sue Willis .
+Unless you say otherwise, your letter may be edited for length and published in this newsletter.

 BACK ISSUES: